glouppe/info8006-introduction-to-ai/pacman/README.md

 1. You must formalize the game as an adversarial search problem, as seen in [Lecture 4](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture4.md).
 2. You should run your agents against the 3 maze layouts with a filename ending by `_adv` located in the  `/pacman_module/layouts/` folder.
   For each layout, report as a bar plot the performance of your 4 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
 In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect its search algorithm.
+3. Discuss the performance and limitations of your agents, with respect to their search algorithm.
 Evaluate the impact of your custom evaluation and cutoff functions on the maze layouts.
 Comment on possible improvements.

 ### Part 3: MDP agent